Easton, Massachusetts: Media

-Easton does not have a daily newspaper, but is served by the Brockton Enterprise, a GateHouse Media company.
+Easton does not have a daily newspaper, but is served by The Enterprise of Brockton, a GateHouse Media company.
 Easton's last town-specific newspaper, a weekly called the Easton Journal, published its final issue in 2019, combining with three other local weekly newspapers to create a regional weekly called the Journal News Independent (also owned by GateHouse Media).

 Easton Community Access Television serves as the public access station for the town, with many town board meetings and school events televised on the channel.
 Because of Easton's proximity to both Boston and Providence, town residents have access to television networks in both media markets.

 Religion

 Easton has 13 houses of worship, including two Baptist churches, two Catholic churches, two Congregational churches, and two Jewish temples.